caddyserver/website/src/docs/markdown/command-line.md

 `--change-host-header` will cause Caddy to change the Host header from the incoming value to the address of the upstream.

-Both `--from` and `--to` parameters can be URLs, as scheme, domain name, and URI rewrite information will be inferred from the provided URL (paths and query strings ignored).
+Both `--from` and `--to` parameters can be URLs, as scheme and domain name will be inferred from the provided URL (paths and query strings ignored).
 Or they can be a simple network address and not a complete URL.

-This command disables the admin API, making it easier to run multiple instances on a local development machine.
+This command disables the admin API so it is easier to run multiple instances on a local development machine.

 ### `caddy run`